-EBITDA is an acronym that stands for "earnings before interest, tax, depreciation, and amortization".
-The term describes the result of interest, taxes and depreciation on fixed assets and immaterial assets.
+EBITDA is an acronym that stands for “earnings before interest, tax, depreciation, and amortization.”
 As an economic key figure, EBITDA therefore solely represents the result of the company activities, with interest costs and interest earned as well as all depreciation being excluded.

-EBITDA can play a key role for a company’s taxation as well as in evaluation by external organizations.
+EBITDA plays a crucial role in both a company’s taxation and its evaluation by external organizations.
 It gives information about the profitability of company activities, and for this reason it is also used to evaluate how creditworthy companies are.
 Some companies even deploy this key figure to determine manager salaries.
 The value gives a good impression of the profitability of company activities and leaves out those items that do not have anything to do with it.
 This includes:

 • Interest costs and earnings: Loan interest and earnings from shares are dependent on the financial strategy of a company and do not directly have to do with its activities.